 What makes Pastéis de Belém so special is that they produce Pastel de Nata with the original recipe handed down from the monks at Jeronimos Monastery.

 This is an extremely busy place to visit all day, as dining on Pastel de Nata from this small restaurant is one of Libson’s top things to do.
-This early in the morning, crowds should be relatively light.
+We dined here at 9:00 am and the place was empty so this early in the day you should not have to wait to get a table.

 In addition to Pastel de Nata, they also sell many other pastries and breakfast foods, plus coffee.